 Make an appointment with your local Transition Assistance Program for the required counseling.

 Create a LinkedIn Account, or start building out your network.

 Review and update all your military records, including educational/training records, security clearance, and administrative/personnel files.
 Correct anything that is wrong, and fill in any missing items.
 Make a copy for your own files.

 Build out your three post-military budgets.

 Learn about the Department of Veterans Affairs Disability Compensation application program, and plan your timeline.
+The Benefits Delivery at Discharge program can get any benefits started faster.
 Identify the local organizations that offer Veterans Service Officer services.
 Gather reviews on the VSOs in your area, if you have more than one choice.

 Understand the Dependency and Indemnity Compensation program.
 Even if you don’t expect to meet the criteria, it’s good to understand how it works.